-The State Senate passed a bill last week 38-0 allowing four more NJ Medical Marijuana (MMJ) caregivers to help a medical cannabis patient.
+The State Senate passed a bill last week 38-0 allowing four more New Jersey medical marijuana caregivers to help a child medical cannabis patient.

 State Senator Nilsa Cruz-Perez (D-Camden) and Nellie Pou (D-Passaic) sponsored the bill S 521, “Expressly authorizes medical cannabis patients under 18 years of age to have up to four designated caregivers.”